This event is sold out.

 6-8pm – Networking Cruise

 Join us for a post conference networking event onboard Chicago’s Leading Lady luxury vessel.
-Network with your industry peers and experience five-star service and stunning skyline views from the Chicago River and Lake Michigan.
+Network with your industry peers and experience five-star service and stunning skyline views from the Chicago River.
+Food provided by Harry Caray’s Restaurant with premium bar service.

 Interested in registering a large group?